Table of Contents

 Blaisdell House is located to the east of the horse barn on a site that slopes gently from east to west.
 The site is framed by bituminous concrete access drives on the south and west sides.
 The southern side of the building has a concrete walk leading to the main entrance from the adjacent drive.
 Vegetation at the front (south) side of the building includes tall evergreen and deciduous shrubs, with lawn leading to a granite curb.
 Vegetation on the west side of the building consists of deciduous trees over lawn.

 Blaisdell House is considered the oldest extant building on the campus that was constructed by the University.
-Originally located on Lincoln Avenue and moved to its current site in 1893, the building served as the Farm Superintendant’s house.
-Blaisdell House and the neighboring Horse Barn will be moved to Wysocki Field as part of the new Agricultural Learning Center.
+Originally located on Lincoln Avenue (moved to its current site across from the marching band building in 1893), the building served as the Farm Superintendent's house for the neighboring College Barn.
+It was also known as Farmhouse No. 1 on some maps and annual reports from the early 20th century.

-It is named for Matthew Blaisdell, who was an Assistant Professor of Animal Husbandry and Farm Superintendent in 1946-74.
-He was the last of the University of Massachusetts Farm Superintendents to live in the house.
+It is named for Matthew Blaisdell (class of 1909), who was an Assistant Professor of Animal Husbandry and Farm Superintendent in 1946-74.
+He was the last of the University of Massachusetts farm superintendents to live in the house.